arenekosreal/MagiskOnWSAScript/README.md

 ## Why create this script?

 The original plan to use Magisk on WSA is from [LSPosed](https://github.com/LSPosed/MagiskOnWSA), I just do all the thing in a shell script.

+## About localized WSA Setting App

+[Here](https://github.com/LSPosed/MagiskOnWSA/issues/61) you can find a way to merge localization content into side-load folder, but this requires Windows environment so it is hard to operate on Linux.